Activity-based venues with booking, waiver, and check-in dependencies

 Customer-experience impact escalates quickly when booking/check-in workflows fail

-Integration failures can propagate across multiple operational tools
+Integration failures can spread across multiple operational tools

 Inconsistent access controls raise avoidable incident exposure